millerStudentCouncil/millerStudentCouncil.github.io/leadapp.md

 ##   --
-# 2018-19 Leadership Application
+# 2018-19 Leadership Applications
-## More information will be provided on March 23rd, 2018.
+## The application will be posted on this website on March 23rd, 2018.